gum3k/geoguessr-pg/README.md

 ---

-Enjoy the smooth setup and let the server work its magic! ✨
+Enjoy the smooth setup and let the app work its magic! ✨

 ## Components

 ### Node.js Website

-The Node.js website initializes a server and sets up routes for handling requests.
+The Node.js website initializes an app and sets up routes for handling requests.
 It includes scripts for loading the Google Maps API key and handling interactions with the Google Maps API.

 ### Map Generator